julenmendieta/SparseDataModelling/README.md

 ## Notebooks workflow
 The ordering to run the Notebooks is stated in the numbers at the beginning of the folders in "jupyterNotebooks".
 The same rule is valid for the Notebooks located inside.
-In this way, we would run the Notebooks in the following order provided that we have a bam file as a starting point.
+In this way, and with a BAM file as an starting point, we will run the Notebooks in the following order:
 01. First we would run with **TADbit** the Notebooks located in "01_inputData
 02. Then we would run with **TADdyn** the Notebooks located in "02_modelling"
 03. Finally we would run with **TADbit** the Notebooks located in "03_modelAnalysis"